Making a Complaint On a Police Officer

 3. UNFOUNDED – The investigation indicated that the alleged act(s) did not occur.

-A “sustained” complaint may result in disciplinary action on the officer of one or more of the following:
+Police complaints: A “sustained” complaint may result in disciplinary action against the officer of one or more of the following:

 1. Formal written reprimand.